 Core and chop cabbage and place in a large bowl (if you have a giant cabbage, you might want to just use half).
 Sprinkle some salt, massage the cabbage, and pound down to remove the air.
 Let this rest for at least 20 minutes and meanwhile chop up whatever else you'll use.

-Make the brine by mixing 2 tablespoons of salt in two cups of water and set aside.
 Add the other chopped veg/fruit to the cabbage, mix, and massage.
 Some people make a paste with chili, garlic, and ginger and massage this through.
-I wanted to make it more sattvic (calming) as my constitutional tendency is wired and stimulated, so I just chopped a little bit of fresh chili (seeds removed), dried chili, and ginger and mixed this in rather than adding lots of garlic and chili paste.
+I wanted to make it more sattvic (calming) as my constitutional tendency is wired and stimulated, so I just chopped a little bit of fresh chili (seeds removed), ginger, turmeric, a little bit of garlic, and mixed this in rather than adding lots of garlic and chili paste.
 Do what you like!
 Cover with a kitchen towel and leave for about six hours, then pound down some more.

 Every 12 hours or so, open up to release gas (although it should be released in the cafetiere anyway) and push down and make sure everything's still submerged before replacing lid.
-It will probably be ready in 72 hours, and you can taste some at that point, or you can leave it for a week.
+It will probably be ready in 72 hours, and you can taste some at that point, or you can leave it for up to 10 days or longer.
 When it's done, keep in the fridge.
 It can last a while, but the idea is to have some everyday.
 However, this, and fermented food and drink in general, is meant to be consumed in small amounts daily.
 More than that on a daily basis is probably going to throw something else out of balance in your internal ecology.